Alfresco/alfresco-js-api/README.md

 >  The AlfrescoApi is also an EventEmitter that you can register to listen to any of the following event types:
 * unauthorized (If this event is triggered a call to the Api was unauthorized)
 * success (If this event is triggered the login was success you can use this event instead the login promise)
+* logout (If this event is triggered the client is successfully logout)

 ```javascript